Activity Branch: A Fine Motor, Gross Motor, and Heavy Work Activity

 All links in this post are non-affiliate links, and are provided for your convenience.

 We all know the holidays can be crazy busy between a hectic kitchen, running errands, and a long list of to-do’s.
-I created this activity branch project as a way to keep kids active and engaged in a fun way with family and friends while working on fine motor and gross motor skills as well as incorporating heavy work activity as needed.
+I created this activity branch project as a way to keep kids active and engaged in a fun way with family and friends.
+Set up your activity branch based on your needs, incorporating fine motor and gross motor skills as well as heavy work activities or other sensory-based activities.

 I added my own spin to the more traditional gratitude tree as seen online.
 Gratitude branches are a fun way to express thankfulness especially during the holiday season.
 I was personally looking for a fun and easy way to implement gross and fine motor activities as well as heavy work activities periodically during the day.
 Furthermore, this activity branch can be used throughout the year.
 Just change the leaves to fit a different holiday or season as you see fit.
 Practice identifying letters, numbers, shapes or colors using the activity branch as well- just replace the leaves with those of your choosing.